Muscari: Formerly placed here

+Distribution

+The genus Muscari originated in the Old World, and is native to the Mediterranean basin, central and Southern Europe, Northern Africa, Western, Central and Southwest Asia.
+It has become naturalized elsewhere, including Northern Europe and the United States.

 Cultivation

 Some species are among the earliest garden flowers to bloom in the spring.
 They are planted as bulbs and tend to multiply quickly (naturalise) when planted in good soils.
 They prefer well drained sandy soil, that is acid to neutral and not too rich.
 Naturally found in woodlands or meadows, they are commonly cultivated in lawns, borders, rock gardens and containers.
 They require little feeding or watering in the summer, and sun or light shade.

-The UK National Collection of Muscari is held by Richard Hobbs at his Witton Lane garden in Little Plumstead, Norfolk, which he shares with his partner Sally Ward.
+The UK National Collection of Muscari is held by Richard Hobbs at his Witton Lane garden in Little Plumstead, Norfolk.